Letter of Agreement Describing Doula Services, Limits, and Fees

 My fee for the services described here is to be paid as follows:

-$200 balance due two weeks prior to your due date.
+The balance of either $300 or $400, depending on which package you select, is due two weeks prior to your due date.

 I/We have read this letter describing the doula’s services and agree that it reflects the discussion we had with her.